Irallia/IZW-HU-Parasites/README.md

 # Done
 - give all nodes without ott ids pseudo ids (higher value than all ott ids)
 - rebuild the json to graph style (nodes, edges collections) (json and tsv available)
+- Plot: number of children per node
+- (Presentation)

 # ToDo's

 **Currently working on:**

-- add attributes parasitic / freeliving on every leaf node (ask Marius for help)
+- add attributes parasitic / freeliving on every leaf node
-- Have a look at phylogeny programms: Raxml, mrbayes, beast.
 - Define possible algorithms for calculating node properties.
-- (Presentation)
-- number of children plot
+- Have a look at phylogeny programms: Raxml, mrbayes, beast. (http://evolution.genetics.washington.edu/phylip/software.html#systems)

 **In the long run:**

-- Implement an algorithm to give the inner nodes attribute 'parasite' or 'freeliving'.
+- Use / attach / implement an algorithm to give the inner nodes attribute 'parasite' or 'freeliving'. → Find origins for parasitism.
 - Attribute aufteilen, parasitismus von vertebraten/...

 **Future work:**

-- Find origins for parasitism.
 - Add symbiontic or other attributes to the nodes.
 - Parsimony analysis of coevolving species associations + recontruction the history of host-parasite associations.
 Recontruction the history of host-parasite associations.
 - enrichment tests.
 Analyse der Zusammensetzung von Species.
 Tree über funktionen...